Chart Color Schemes

 Gooburrum features high concentrations of family households, with a higher-than-average median household size

-Family households account for 84.4% of all households, consisting of 32.6% couples with children, 41.7% couples without children, and 8.1% single parent families.
-Non-family households comprise the remaining 15.6%, with lone person households at 13.2% and group households making up 2.5% of the total.
-The median household size is 2.7 people, which is larger than the Rest of Qld average of 2.5.
+Family households comprise 84.4% of all households, including 32.6% couples with children, 41.7% couples without children, and 8.1% single parent families.
+Non-family households account for the remaining 15.6%, with lone person households at 13.2% and group households making up 2.5%.
+The median household size is 2.7 people, larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households